Psychology (PSY)

 This course is designed to enhance student exposure and understanding of macro and clinical interventions available for youth and families, with a close examination of systems.
 Topics covered include theoretical underpinnings of our systems of care, safety planning, wraparound services, and in-home therapy.
 Students will investigate multi-levels of care, all while ‘imagining better’ and thinking creatively about what that might look like.
 This course will explore services and care through a diversity lens, aligning goals and ideals with race, equity, and inclusion.
 A special focus will be placed upon learning the development and execution of critical documents and written reports necessary for advocacy with young people.
 This course is designed to provide students with a solid platform on which they may continue to develop a rich and meaningful practice with youth and families.

 (This course is graded Pass/Fail.)
-Students receive supervised training from practicing professionals normally during the final semester of the fourth year.
+Students receive supervised training from practicing professionals typically during the final semester of the fourth year.
 Learning is achieved through observation and/or direct participation.
 Students are placed appropriately in settings that relate to their individual and educational career objectives.
 Sites may include public educational facilities, human services agencies, mental health clinics, and law enforcement and criminal justice agencies.

 (This course is graded Pass/Fail.)
-Students receive supervised training from practicing professionals normally during the final semester of the fourth year.
+Students receive supervised training from practicing professionals typically during the final semester of the fourth year.
 Learning is achieved through observation and/or direct participation.
 Students are placed appropriately in settings that relate to their individual and educational career objectives.
 Sites may include public educational facilities, human services agencies, mental health clinics, and law enforcement and criminal justice agencies.

 Examine the nature and needs of individuals at all developmental stages of life.
 Understand the major theories of physical, cognitive, affective, and social development and their application to Mental Health Counseling practice with attention to the impact of cultural and environmental factors.